Logo

 Joe Rogan became interested in Brazilian jiu-jitsu in 1994 after watching Royce Gracie fight at UFC 2: No Way Out, and landed the position at the organization as Sussman was friends with its co-creator and original producer, Campbell McLaren.

-Joe Rogan quit after two years as his salary could not cover the cost of traveling to the events, which were often held in rural locations at the time.
+Joe Rogan quit after two years as his salary could not cover the cost of traveling to the events, which were often held in rural locations.

 However, Joe Rogan initially declined as he "just wanted to go to the fights and drink".